whywhs/Pytorch-Handwritten-Mathematical-Expression-Recognition/README.md

 **2019/8/13 README.md has been sorted out and you can see the previous version in version_before.md.**

-This program uses Attention and Coverage to realize **HMER** (HandWritten Mathematical Expression Recognition) and written by **Hongyu Wang**.
+This program uses Attention and Coverage to realize **HMER** (HandWritten Mathematical Expression Recognition) and written by **Hongyu Wang** refer to Dr. Jianshu Zhang.
 Any discussion and questions are welcome to contact me (why0706@buaa.edu.cn).

 # Requirements